Road signs in Ireland: Other information signs

+Regulatory signs

+The three main types of regulatory signs are mandatory, restrictive and prohibitory, all of which are circular in shape.
+Mandatory signs are white on blue with a white border and restrictive signs are black on a white background, with a red border, while prohibitory signs are similar to restrictive signs in design, but include a red line diagonally bisecting the sign.
+Regulatory signs were introduced in 1956 with the Traffic Signs Regulations, 1956.
+Some signs were added later.
+These signs are laid out in Chapter 5 of the TSM.

+Speed limit signs have the speed with the letters "km/h" underneath.

+Warning signs

-Warning signs use the MUTCD design, in that they are black on an amber (orangish-yellow) background, and are diamond-shaped.
-This type of road sign was introduced in 1956 with the Traffic Signs Regulations, 1956.
+Warning signs are black on an amber (orangish-yellow) background, and are diamond-shaped.
+This type of road sign was introduced with the Traffic Signs Regulations, 1956.
 Some signs were added later, and many types of signs, even common ones, do not appear in any statutes.
+These signs are laid out in Chapter 6 of the TSM.

 Some types of sign (for example, pedestrian/zebra crossing signs) are somewhat randomly designed, and differ between county/city boroughs.

-The "low bridge" sign was the last road sign allowed to be erected in the Republic of Ireland with an imperial measurement, and was not replaced with a metric-only version until after publication of the 2010 TSM.
-Most current examples of this sign still bear dual imperial/metric measurements, and the imperial-only version remains in situ in a few locations.

 Roadwork signs

-Road works hazard signs are reddish orange.